tayruxin/tp/docs/UserGuide.md

 LinkMeIn's feature can be categorised into 3 broad categories:

--  [General Features](#general-features): You will find essential tools for navigating LinkMeIn.
-Allowing you to get help, clear all entries, and exit LinkMeIn.
+-  [General Features](#general-features): This section equips you with essential tools to navigate LinkMeIn effectively.
-- [Company Management Features](#company-management-features): You will find a set of commands that enable you to **interact with a company entry**.
+Here, you can access help, clear all entries, and gracefully exit LinkMeIn.
-Allowing you to add, view, edit, delete, and add remarks to companies.
+- [Company Management Features](#company-management-features): Dive into section to **engage with individual company entries.** You can easily add, view, edit, delete companies, as well as add your own remarks to companies.
-- [Company List Features](#company-list-features): You will find a set of commands that enable you to **interact with the list of companies**.
+- [Company List Features](#company-list-features): This section allows you to **interact with the list of companies,** thereby unlocking LinkMeIn's full potential.
-Allowing you to find, list, filter, and sort companies.
+Explore option to find, list, filter and sort companies, managing all companies with ease.

 <div markdown="block" class="alert alert-info">